alicnik/minesweeper/README.md

 I was immediately drawn to recreating this game for my first JavaScript project as it evoked a number of childhood memories for me.
 This was likely the reason for the 90s aesthetic and design choices.
 I believe that the game functionality is an accurate representation of the original game, but I would welcome any observations or amendments from those who remember it better/differently.

 This was a good introduction to simple recursion and the limits/functionality of same.
-While not part of the game, the challenges of mimicking Windows 95 dragging and selection functionality in a JS environment were particularly engaging and rewarding.
+While not part of the game, the challenges of mimicking Windows dragging and selection functionality in a JS environment were particularly engaging and rewarding.

 More than anything, I hope you enjoy the game and that it brings back some good childhood memories for you, too.

 ## FUTURE GOALS

-To add 'Custom' functionality (where user can decide height/width/number of mines) in a way that integrates with the UI and dynamically works with the drag function.
-The former could be achieved with more "plastic" buttons on the "monitor" with a button to open a custom window, then plus and minus button for the width/height.
-A mathematical formula will be investigated for dynamically updating the min and max limits for drag function.
+Since I had more time to implement extra features than originally envisaged, I believe that some of the CSS naming could be smoothed out.
+Having established a mathematical formula for dragging boundaries, I believe that this could replace the dataset in the HTML code.